Mabspro/bikesharing/README.md

 ![Top_10_Ending_locations](https://user-images.githubusercontent.com/36766602/163239549-8584e61e-b313-4dd7-b32d-299f44165b55.jpg)

 ## Summary
-The analysis showed the patterns and behaviors around the bike calture and gives insight to the investors about peak hours, peak areas, slow hours that could be used for maintenance, difference in rental behaviors between genders, etc. I hope it helps the investor make the correct decision.
+The analysis showed the patterns and behaviors around the bike culture and gives insight to the investors about peak hours, peak areas, slow hours that could be used for maintenance, difference in rental behaviors between genders, etc. I hope it helps the investor make the correct decision.